Elementary School FAQ

 The PYP promotes the development of a list of attributes collectively known as the Learner Profile.
 The PYP promotes children becoming inquirers, thinkers, communicators, risk-takers, knowledgeable, principled, caring, open-minded, balanced and reflective.
-The PYP also lists a number of Attitudes that should be actively promoted.
+The PYP also lists a number of attitudes that are actively promoted by teachers.
 These are: appreciation, commitment, confidence, cooperation, creativity, curiosity, empathy, enthusiasm, independence, integrity, respect, and tolerance.